 Communities are challenged to provide transportation systems that enable traffic to flow efficiently and safely.
 Whether it is a new roadway or improvements to an existing corridor, each location is unique so determining the best options for transportation solutions depends on a wide range of variables.
-These can include site challenges, volume of traffic and mix of users including pedestrians and bicyclists.
+These can include site challenges, the volume of traffic, and mix of users including pedestrians and bicyclists.

 The installation of a well-designed roundabout can: